8.00 Registration / Tea & Coffee

-Sinead Sweeney, Ruth Kennedy & David Hanlon, Revenue Commissioners
+Ruth Kennedy, Sinead Sweeney & David Hanlon, Revenue Commissioners

-With the PAYE Modernisation launch date looming even closer, Revenue representatives will bring us up to date on how this new system will affect every employer and employee in Ireland.
+Now that PAYE Modernisation has been introduced, Revenue representatives will bring us up to date on how this new system has been operating from a Revenue perspective.

 11.00 Break for Tea/Coffee

 11.30 Revenue Commissioners

 Maura Conneely will present an update on recent and proposed developments in the operation of PAYE and USC to include the new Revenue Divisions, recovery of an overpayment of wages, week 53 for 2019 and Section 985B settlements for 2019.
 Revenue will also provide a panel to answer a range of questions from delegates on all aspects of the operation of PAYE and USC.